 Julia was from a family of celebrated beauties and was considered an ugly duckling among her seven sisters.
 As her great-niece Virginia Woolf wrote in the 1926 introduction to the Hogarth Press collection of Cameron’s photographs, “In the trio [of sisters] where…[one] was Beauty; and [one] Dash; Mrs. Cameron was undoubtedly Talent”.
 The trio of sisters were known for their personal style and tastes, which were deemed to be unusual.
 Having moved to England they continued to dress in the style to which they had been accustomed when growing up in India.
 Swathed in colourful saris and adorned in vibrant gemstones.
-They were also known for their eccentric characters and were even labelled as the collective Pattledom as from the outset they appeared to live in their own world where the conventionalities of the day were outside of their concerns.
+They were also known for their eccentric characters.
+Labelled as the collective Pattledom as from the outset they appeared to live in their own world where the conventionalities of the day were outside of their concerns.

 Having this powerful and pioneering strong woman in my heritage has helped me find connection within myself.
 The more I read about her the greater I see my own quirks as bearing a remarkable resemblance to hers.
 Whenever personal doubts arise I think of her.
 She set the bar in encouraging anyone with a vision to move forward fearlessly despite perceived lacks or negative opinions from others.
 The confidence and self-belief she had to begin a career when women were resigned to be confined to the house and not much else demonstrates her ferocious and progressive nature.
 She gave little thought to the presupposed obstacles and barriers placed upon women of the Victorian era.
 Her passion for creative freedom and capturing beauty was unprecedented.

 An incredible role model to me and surely one of the original feminists.
 She lived her life according to the beat of her own drum.
 She lived by her rules and no one elses.